Key Takeaways

 Preparing Now So a 30-Minute Response Is Actually Possible

 The only way to draft a thoughtful statement in 30 minutes is to do most of the work months in advance.
-A fast response is not about writing skill; it’s a direct result of preparation.
-Build the infrastructure before the crisis—not during it.
+A fast response is not about writing skill; it is a direct result of preparation.
+Build the infrastructure before the crisis — not during it.

-Your crisis communications playbook should include pre-approved templates for various scenarios (safety incident, data breach, product recall, etc.), a clear contact tree with 24/7 availability for key decision-makers, and designated spokespeople trained to deliver messages under pressure.
-Running annual crisis simulations is the best way to pressure-test your plan and build the muscle memory your team will need when a real event occurs.
+A crisis communications playbook should include pre-approved templates for various scenarios (safety incident, data breach, product recall, executive misstep), a clear contact tree with 24/7 availability for key decision-makers, and designated spokespeople trained to deliver messages under pressure.
+The related discipline of deepfake defense applies directly — pre-positioned authentication protocols compress every response window, not just the synthetic-media one.
+Running annual crisis simulations is the best way to pressure-test the plan and build the muscle memory the team will need when a real event occurs.